What is Rights Only property in the Philippines?

 While acquiring the official Certificate of Title for a Rights Only property can take years, planning for this step early on is crucial.
 Registration of unregistered property under the Torrens system is discretionary in the property owner’s role.
 However, registering your title within this system will provide added legal protection.

-Get help with buying property in the Philippines
+Need help buying property in the Philippines?

 Frequently Asked Questions (FAQs)